Do you spend a lot of time in your kitchen and feel like its time to breathe some new life into it?

-To add a personal design touch, you can mix materials and colors between an island and the rest of your kitchen countertops, alternating between more typical granite options, and more unique ones, such as wood, marble and concrete.
+To add a personal design touch, you can mix materials and colors between the island and the rest of your kitchen countertops.
+Some unique materials include concrete, butcher block, stainless steel and soapstone.

 Two-toned cabinets are also a great option to consider if you are looking to add more visual interest to your kitchen.
 Typically the lower cabinet and oversized island are a different and darker color than the upper level cabinets, which may also have glass or open shelving.

-For an ultra-modern look, consider cabinets with innovative surfaces, such as aluminum, bamboo, high-gloss lacquer, or semi-translucent glass.
+For an ultra-modern look, consider innovative surfaces, such as: aluminum, bamboo, high-gloss lacquer, or semi-translucent glass.
 Premium exotic words, such as tiger wood, ebony, African mahogany, and many others are also gaining in popularity, especially in kitchens designed with an Asian flare.

-For budget kitchen remodeling projects, consider refacing or refinishing your original cabinets rather than replacing them, which will be a lot more cost-effective.
+For a budget kitchen renovation, you can reface or refinish your original cabinets rather than replace them, which will be a lot more cost-effective.

-One of the must-haves in a modern kitchen is a touch – activated faucet.
-In terms of faucet finishes, satin nickel is steadily continuing to grow in popularity, but both bronze and oil-rubbed bronze are two new finishes that are also in high demand.
+One of the must haves in a modern kitchen is a touch – activated faucet.
+In terms of faucet finishes, satin nickel is steadily growing in popularity, but both bronze and oil-rubbed bronze are two new finishes that are also in high demand.
 On the other hand, polished nickel and polished chrome are quickly fading out of style.

-Bamboo flooring: can cost as little as $1-2 for fairly low quality, and $4-7 for premium quality, sustainably harvested bamboo flooring.
+Bamboo flooring can cost as little as $1-2 per square foot for fairly low quality, and $4-7 per square foot for premium quality, sustainably harvested bamboo.

-Classic hardwood flooring: can cost $3-7/sq.ft for different domestic species, such as oak, maple, cherry, ash, etc, and $5-9/sq.ft for exotic species, such as tigerwood, rosewood, mahogany, etc. Sustainably harvested FSC certified wood species cost roughly $2-3 more/sq.ft than their unsustainable counterparts.
+Classic hardwood can cost $4.5-9 per sq.ft for different domestic species, such as oak, maple, cherry, ash, etc, and $7-12 per sq.ft for exotic species, such as tigerwood, rosewood, mahogany, etc. Sustainably harvested FSC certified wood species cost roughly $2-3 more per sq.ft than their unsustainable counterparts.